• Skip to primary navigation

 • Don't throw out the bacon grease once you're done cooking the bacon.
 Save it for later and reduce your food waste.
 I love cooking Brussels sprouts in bacon fat!

-• Blot the cooked bacon pieces with paper towel to remove any excess grease.
+• Blot the cooked bacon pieces with paper towel to remove any excess grease before serving them.

 Variations and add ins: